ribeiro-boll/BotTel-Financas-Com-Planilhas/README.md

 # English:
-## Telegram Bot for editing `.xlsx` files, focused in managing expenses.
+## Telegram Bot for editing `.xlsx` files, focused in managing monthly expenses.

 This repository contains a Telegram chatbot designed to simplify the organization and tracking of monetary expenses.
 The bot creates and edits `.xlsx` files with the user's name and the chosen year (up to 6 years in the past or 3 years in the future).
 It automatically generates spreadsheets with all the months of the selected year, allowing users to monitor their monthly spending.